 Why pay more when frozen fish is just as good as fresh fish?

-10. Don’t be fooled by packaging
+11. Don’t be fooled by packaging

 It’s often difficult to compare prices when different brands of the same product are priced differently.
-One of their tricks is to package the product in ways to make it look fuller than it is!
+One of their tricks is to package the product in ways that make it look fuller than it is!

 Can you tell which bag of frozen broccoli is cheaper?